openzipkin-attic/zipkin-sparkstreaming/README.md

 TODO: briefly describe and link to built-in adjusters

 ### Consumer
-A consumer is an end-recipient of potentially adjusted traces.
+A consumer is an end-recipient of potentially adjusted spans sharing the same trace ID.

 This could be a Zipkin storage component, like Elasticsearch, or another sink, such as a streaming visualization tool.